 If you are worried about overfeeding the birds in your garden or outside areas, this quick guide will help you to establish a good feeding routine to make sure that won't happen.

 As the seasons change, bird feeding habits will vary.
-In winter, we can easily see an increase in birds at our feeders, and we will notice the bird food we leave out for them quickly decrease.
+In winter, we can easily see an increase in birds at our feeders, and we will notice that the bird food we leave out for them quickly decreases.
 This means more refilling, more often.
 In early spring, we will see this steadily increase again as mating season begins, and there are a few more small beaks to feed.
 During these times, and even in between these times, you may be concerned that you are overfeeding your birds.

 Are you overfeeding birds?

 Although there are certainly some birds that are a little more greedy than others - birds are clever when it comes to their eating habits and will tend to not overeat.
 They are in tune with how much food is required to see them through the day and will quickly learn what their bodies need to sustain their activities.